Walky Talkies

 Contact: Harriette Christensen (hdc.denmark@gmail.com)

-We are exploring ways to develop healthy bodies, minds and spirits.
-Some of the concepts we are working on are mindfulness, being in the now, detachment and dealing with anger, with such authors as Deepak Chopra and Wayne Dyer etc. Join us for an inspiring and uplifting experience.
-We will continue reading Stillness is the Key.
-(You are welcome without reading the book; you can certainly join the discussion.
+We are exploring ways to develop healthy bodies, minds, and spirits.
+Some of the concepts we are working on are mindfulness, being in the now, detachment and dealing with anger, with such authors as Deepak Chopra and Wayne Dyer etc. We have selected a new book.
+It is The Untethered Soul by Michael Singer.
+It is available to order online.
+We will start this book in the new season.

 The Book Group is open for a few new members.
 Meetings take place in the daytime on weekdays.
-Interested in joining?
+Interested?
 Before attending a meeting, contact Lesley Jensen (lesley@webspeed.dk) for more information.

 |